By: Laine Hammer & Cyrus Sepahbodi

 Not all CBD is created equal.
 There are tons of products on the market now that call themselves “CBD”, but the truth is that some CBD is not as potent or effective as other kinds.
 The primary difference has to do with the process with which the CBD is extracted and how it is used to make the product.
 There’s a noticeable difference in efficacy between isolates, distillates, and whole plant methods for creating CBD products.
-The efficacy of oils can vary, especially when it comes to those derived from the cannabis plant.
+The efficacy of oils can vary, especially when it comes to those derived from the cannabis sativa plant.
 Though often used interchangeably, hemp oil and CBD oil have crucial differences in how each one affects your body and health.
-In order to determine which cannabis product is right for you, explore the differences between hemp oil and CBD oil, as well as distinguishing ingredients to look out for, and the history the end of the hemp prohibition.
+In order to determine which cannabis product is right for you, you have to explore the differences between hemp oil and CBD oil, and what ingredients you should look out for, and the history the end of the hemp prohibition.

-Hemp Oil vs. CBD Oil: Know the Difference
+Hemp Oil vs. Hempseed Oil vs. CBD Oil: Know the Difference

-CBD oil is made from the leaves, flowers and stalks of the hemp plant—the only parts of the plant where cannabidiol is found.
+CBD oil is made from the leaves, flowers, and stalk of the hemp plant—the only part of the plant where cannabidiol is found.
 Hemp oil, or hemp seed oil, is made from hemp seeds, meaning there is little to no CBD content.
 Each type of oil offers its own health benefits.
 You may have seen small bottles of Hempseed oil on the market, but buyer beware, hempseed oil does not contain any CBD.
 Hempseed oil is extracted from the seeds of industrial hemp, and while it is beneficial for cooking your favorite cut of steak, it has none of the same benefits of hemp-derived CBD oil.
 Another key difference is that by regulation, pure hemp oil can have no more than 0.3% Delta-9 THC by volume, whereas oil made from industrial hemp has no cannabinoids present whatsoever.

 Ingredients to Look For